craigerskine/pxl.media/content/games/mark-of-the-ninja.md

 ---
-title: Mark of the Ninja
+title: 'Mark of the Ninja'
 platform: steam
 genre:
   - action-adventure